strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 Most of the application's configurations are defined by environment.
 It means that you can specify settings for each environment (`development`, `production`, `test`, etc.).

+To start your application in production environement you will have to specify `NODE_ENV=production`.

 ::: tip
 You can access the config of the current environment through `strapi.config.currentEnvironment`.
 :::

 ## Database

+This file let you define database connections that will be used to store your application content.

+You can find [supported database and versions](../installation/cli.html#databases) in the local installation process.

 **Path —** `./config/environments/**/database.json`.